elixir-cloud-aai/elixir-cloud-aai.github.io/docs/guides/guide-contributor/workflow.md

 > Please go through the following checklist to ensure that your change is ready
 > for review.
 Please do not forget to double check the list after you have
 > modified your PR, e.g., if you have added commits to address reviewer
-> comments or to fix failing automated checks.
-Please check items also if they
+> comments or to fix failing automated checks. **Please check items also if they
-> do not apply to your change, e.g., if your change does not require an update
+> do not apply to your change**, e.g., if yourchange does not require an update
-> of the user-facing documentation, then still check the box.
-Generally, PRs
+> of the user-facing documentation, still check the box.
+>
-> are only reviewed when all boxes are ticked off and all automated checks pass
+> Generally, **PRs are only reviewed when all boxes are ticked off and all
-> (use the comment section below if you believe that your PR is ready to be
+> automated checks pass** (use the comment section below if you believe that
-> merged even though not all boxes were ticked off).
+> your PR is ready to be merged even though not all boxes were ticked off).

 - [ ] My code follows the [contributing guidelines](workflow.md) of this
       project, including, in particular, with regard to any style guidelines